-DO contact Procurement for advice if a vendor offers or suggests that you or your school accept something of value that is not part of the official offer.
+DO contact Procurement for advice if a vendor offers or suggests that school/office accepts something of value that is not part of the official offer.

 DON'T accept any "kickback" from a vendor (personal favor, gift, gratuity or offer of entertainment).
-Don't accept premiums, rebates or incentives for your school or office, unless they are clearly defined in the offer.
+Don't accept premiums, rebates or incentives for the school or office, unless they are clearly defined in the offer.